Don't panic, COVID-19 situation is completely under control in Delhi, says Kejriwal

 Addressing an online media briefing, Kejriwal asserted that the number of cases is rising as the AAP government has doubled testing in the city.

-Appealing to Delhiities to follow preventive measures against COVID-19, the chief minister said there is no scope for negligent attitude.
+Appealing to Delhiites to follow preventive measures against COVID-19, the chief minister said there is no scope for negligent attitude.

 AAP to check oxygen levels of people across Punjab, says Kejriwal